alfianahar/webdev-exercise/README.md

 # Road to be Web Developer (Front-End First ^^)
 Just an exercise focused on a web developer, especially on front-end developer (HTML, CSS, JAVASCRIPT)

-This repo is intended for learning and trying to make a website from scratch and do the exercise from [Course](https://academy.zerotomastery.io/p/complete-web-developer-zero-to-mastery)
+This repo is intended for learning and trying to make a website from scratch and do the exercise from this [Course](https://academy.zerotomastery.io/p/complete-web-developer-zero-to-mastery)

 ## Update